Trina Jackson and Jeremy Philips

 Creating safe spaces for courageous and difficult conversations about race

 Allowing for the co-creation of ideas

-Staff at all levels of an organization can benefit from this training which examines the basic concepts and distinctions between diversity, inclusion and equity.
-Organizations that are at the early stages of considering how diversity, inclusion and equity are integrated into their work or beginning an internal process will also benefit.
+Staff at all levels of an organization can benefit from this training, which examines the basic concepts and distinctions between diversity, inclusion and equity.
+Organizations that are at the early stages of considering how diversity, inclusion and equity are integrated into their work or beginning an internal process will especially benefit.

 ABOUT THE TRAINERS